 - Updating firewall firmware to protect your company against the most current threats.

-- Upgrading the latest security patches ongoing.
+- Continually upgrading the latest security patches.

 - Keeping informed about the newest threats and protection methods.